terminaldweller/milla/README.md

 ircChannels = ["#channel1", "#channel2"]
 ```

+Please note that the bot does not have to join a channel to be usable.
+One can simply query the bot directly as well.<br/>

 ### databaseUser

 Name of the database user.
-Can also be passed an an environment variable.

 ### databasePassword

 Password for the database user.
-Can also be passed an an environment variable.

 ### databaseAddress

 Address of the database.
-Can also be passed as and environment variable.

 ### databaseName

 Name of the database.
-Can also be passed as and environment variable.

 ### ircProxy

-Determines which proxy to use to connect to the irc network:
+Determines which proxy to use to connect to the IRC network:

 ```
 ircProxy = "socks5://127.0.0.1:9050"